Kyriaki Karadelis

 In response, Noodles Development sought to rely on another clause in the contract that entitled it (but not Latham Noodles) to seek both “preliminary” and “permanent” relief from the court, rather than the arbitral panel.

-It argued that in the interests of “judicial economy” the court should also be responsible for the final disposal of the case as well as the injunctions.
+It argued that, in the interests of “judicial economy,” the court should also be responsible for the final disposal of the case and the injunctions.

 In his decision, Judge Neil Wake ruled that accepting such an argument would in effect nullify the arbitration agreement, noting that, “once this Court decides the merits of franchisor’s claim, there is little purpose in involving an arbitral tribunal.”

-Judge Wake said that parties had a “demonstrated intent” to use arbitration, having inserted a wide-reaching arbitration clause in their contract.
+Judge Wake said that the parties had a “demonstrated intent” to use arbitration, having inserted a broad arbitration clause into their contract.
 The clause stated that “any dispute or claim relating to or arising out of this agreement must be resolved exclusively by mandatory arbitration” under American Arbitration Association rules.

 The judge said he thought Noodle Development’s right to seek permanent relief was intended to exist only after the arbitral tribunal had determined a substantive claim in its favour.

-Mario L Herman, an attorney specialising in franchise law from Washington, DC, who is counsel to Latham Noodles, says the judgment shows that US courts will hold parties to their arbitration clauses and that “US franchisors should not draft such clauses unless they are willing to live with them.”
+The partnership Mario L Herman and Gregory O Herman, are attorney experienced in franchise law from Washington, DC.
+Mario Herman, who was counsel to Latham Noodles, says the judgment shows that US courts will enforce arbitration clauses and that “US franchisors should not draft such clauses unless they are willing to live with them.”

-Herman suggests Noodles Development thought if the case were resolved in court, it would put more pressure on Latham to settle.
-He says that courts are more intimidating for parties, in part because there is a right of appeal.
+Mario Herman suggests Noodles Development thought that if the case were resolved in court, it would put more pressure on Latham to settle.
+He says that courts are more intimidating to parties, in part because there is an appeal right.

-Herman says the judge raised this issue “sua sponte”, which must have been a shock to Noodles Development, and may trouble other franchisors.
-He notes that one-sided preliminary injunction provisions are fairly common in US franchise agreements – and always favour the franchisor.
-But he adds that a provision to seek permanent injunctive relief in court after arbitration is unusual, as the panel could grant relief themselves.
+Mario stated that the judge raised this issue “sua sponte”, which must have been a shock to Noodles Development, and may trouble other franchisors.
+He notes that one-sided preliminary injunction provisions are fairly common in US franchise agreements – and always favor the franchisor.
+But he adds that a provision for seeking permanent injunctive relief in court after arbitration is unusual, as the panel could grant relief itself.
 “I can only assume that the court would not hear any arguments on a “permanent” injunction, but only enforce the injunction that an arbitrator had awarded,” he says.

-Counsel to Noodles Development were not immediately available for comment.
+Counsel to Noodles Development was not immediately available for comment.

 - Judge Neil V Wake